-Byte is an online company that ships convenient and affordable clear aligners directly to your home.
+Byte is an online company that ships high-quality, affordable clear aligners directly to your home.
 Byte’s aligners look and feel similar to Invisalign — they fit the contours of your teeth and are considerably more discreet than traditional braces.
 However, unlike Invisalign, treatment doesn’t require a single trip to the dentist.
-Instead, your treatment plan will be prepared and monitored by one of Byte’s professionally licensed dentists.
+Instead, Byte’s professionally licensed dentists and orthodontists will design your treatment plan remotely.
 Byte got their start in the U.S., but as of 2020, they’ve expanded their operations to Australia as well.

 What sets Byte apart is its pioneering spirit and exemplary customer experience.

 In the short time they’ve been in business, Byte has already rolled out several creative solutions geared toward making its treatment more accessible.
 The two primary examples are the HyperByte — technology that can provide a more comfortable aligner fit and potentially more efficient teeth movements — and the Byte for Life Guarantee, which insures your smile forever.
 If your teeth ever shift after treatment, even years down the road, Byte will create new aligners to correct it.